jreyes88/Week12-Bamazon/README.md

 # Week12-Bamazon

 ## Dependencies
-This application requires MySQL and prompt.
+This application requires MySQL and prompt, and cli-table.
 `$ npm install mysql`
 `$ npm install prompt`
+`$ npm install cli-table`

 Run the customer view with the command:
 `$ node BamazonCustomer.js`

 Run the manager view with the command:
 `$ node BamazonManager.js`

 The SQL Database is in the SQL File directory for the grader.
 Otherwise, screenshots are provided below.